Galaxy: The Prettiest Star: Reception

 writing when describing the experience of being transgender.
 Kirkus Reviews also praised the art, saying it "features expressive figures highlighted against abstract backgrounds" and ended by calling Galaxy a "fantastical allegory that lends itself well to the graphic novel medium".

 Writing for Booklist, Peter Blenski says that, although the novel initially "follows a classic YA format", Galaxy's allegory "serves as a fresh and thoughtful spin on trans stories".
 Blenski noted the art added "some humor" to the novel, which helped during moments that deal with heavier themes, such as suicidal ideation.
 In a review published on Comic Book Resources, Ben Bishop talked about how using the power to shapeshift is now a common trope for stories about transgender people, but praised Axelrod's take on it, saying that "Galaxy is a completely different trans allegory and one which is far more accurate to the trans experience than similar stories".

+The book was nominated for the 2023 GLAAD Media Award for Outstanding Graphic Novel/Anthology award at the 34th GLAAD Media Awards.

+Sequel

+A sequel titled Galaxy Vol. 2: As The World Falls Down was announced in May 2025 and released in May 2026.